-Preserve the Confidentiality of Your Invention: Since an invention cannot be patented (except under some limited circumstances) if it is "described in a printed publication, or in public use, on sale, or otherwise available to the public," inventors should avoid these steps by themselves or others prior to thoroughly investigating their intellectual property rights and possibly consulting with an IP attorney.
+Preserve the Confidentiality of Your Invention: Since an invention cannot be patented (except under some limited circumstances) if it is "described in a printed publication, or in public use, on sale, or otherwise available to the public," inventors should avoid these missteps by themselves or others prior to thoroughly investigating their intellectual property rights and possibly consulting with an IP attorney.
 (35 U.S.C. sec.
 102)

 Beware Patent & Trademark Scams: Unethical and dishonest individuals may solicit inventors for payments with a false or misleading promise of trademarks, patents, or promotions of a product.
 Read information about Scam Prevention from the USPTO and see examples of deceptive solicitations sent by non-USPTO entities.

 Different type of "intellectual property" are protected using different techniques.
 Consider the nature of the idea you're researching to decide which technique(s) are appropriate.

 There are three kinds of patents: